Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   resolvers as discussed in (#in-the-authoritative-name-servers).

   * The recursive resolver may be at the local network edge.
-For many/most enterprise networks and for some residential users, the caching resolver may exist on a server at the edge of the local network.
+For many/most enterprise networks and for some residential networks, the caching resolver may exist on a server at the edge of the local network.
 In this case, the attack surface is the local network.
   Note that in large enterprise networks, the DNS resolver may not